ProcedureKit/ProcedureKit/Documentation/Guides/Cancellation/In Synchronous Procedures.md

 The `BetterFibonacci` class checks whether it has been cancelled every 2 values in the sequence.
 If it has, then it finishes and returns immediately.

-> 💡 Note:
+- Important:
-> You may want to consider how frequently `isCancelled` is checked, and potentially use a throttle as shown above.
+You may want to consider how frequently `isCancelled` is checked, and potentially use a throttle as shown above.
 Consider that each check to `isCancelled` requires a lock which can impact performance.
-> For tight loops, say 1000 iterations in 50ms, do not check `isCancelled` more frequently than every 1000 or even 10,000 iterations.
+For tight loops, say 1000 iterations in 50ms, do not check `isCancelled` more frequently than every 1000 or even 10,000 iterations.
 Try to determine how quickly you want the procedure to respond to cancellation, to calibrate how frequently you check for cancellation.